Skip to main content

 Don't adjust your build toward what the group already has.
 If your 4-player group already has one crit Damage player, don't run the same build as the second Damage player: run elemental.
 This applies to crafting specializations too: don't double up on what's already covered.

 Siagarta's open zones have enough content to farm without dungeon diving.
-If the group isn't ready to push deeper, farming open zone encounters builds mastery and materials without the floor-reset risk of a dungeon disconnect.
+If the group isn't ready to push deeper, farming open zone encounters builds mastery and materials without the reset risk of a dungeon disconnect.

 Frequently Asked Questions